calbaker/Resumes/typst/modern-cv/Chad Baker resume.typ

     software packages release on PyPI, crates.io, and/or GitHub, see
     #link(<nrel-accomplishments>)[NREL Accomplishments]
   - Seeking opportunity to:
-    - lead development of open source engineering software
+    - lead development of open source engineering and multi-physics software
     - improve the sustainability and equity of transportation and energy systems
     - develop research ideas and proposals to advance related research
   - Software I developed is actively being used in